-This free service allows you to switch a current account from one bank to another in five to seven working days.
-It's straightforward to do, and once the switch is complete, you can close your old account and start using the new one immediately.
+This free service allows you to switch your current account from one bank to another in five to seven working days.
+It's easy to do, and once the switch is complete, you can close your old account and start using the new one immediately.

 As part of the switch, payments on your behalf, such as salary and subscription payments, will be moved to your new account once the account is open.
 Payment redirections can be set up for any credits or debits from your old account for up to three years.

 If your bank is registered in England and Wales with a registered office in either country, it will most likely be signed up for the big switch.
 How can I check?
-On their website, you can check if your current bank is part of the Current Account Switch Service.
+On their website, you can check if your current bank is participating in the Current Account Switch Service.
 Over 40 UK banks and building societies are signed up for the Current Account Switch Service.